 Paprika Productions is for artists who are looking for a platform to showcase a project for the first time.
 We invite productions of all kinds; past participants have shared digital theatre premieres, staged dance pieces, musicals, plays, installation art, and clown shows.
 One artist or collective will receive professional mentorship, technical guidance, rehearsal space, a small production budget, and coaching throughout the production process leading up to the festival.
 We welcome projects at any stage of development, and encourage artists, collectives, and creators who are interested in independently producing their own work to apply.

-This year, we specifically encourage work which can be encountered outdoor, one-on-one, or by small audiences.
-Your work is shared in the annual Paprika Festival.
+This year, we specifically encourage small cast productions which can be encountered digitally, one-on-one, by small audiences, or through multiple mediums.
+Your work will be shared in the annual Paprika Festival.

 Support You Receive

-- We pair you with a professional mentor who can advise you on: script development, rehearsal process, staging your piece, and anything else you need help with
+- We pair you with a professional mentor who can advise you on: script development, rehearsal process, producing and staging your piece, and anything else you want to explore

 - Offering technical guidance and training to your stage manager and designers before moving into the theatre venue